ktorio/ktor-klip/proposals/0001-dependency-injection.md

 1. **Global configuration:** we can include some configuration property or attribute that modifies the behavior of `resolve()` to always try constructing an instance when it is not directly declared.
-2. **Declaration-side:** the lambda argument of the `provide` function could be optional, so that simply calling `provide<MyObject>()` will call the constructor of this type with some transitive inference.
+2. **Declaration-side:** as an overload of the zero-argument lambda, we can also account for passing constructors, so calling `provide<Repository<User>>(::UserRepository)` will invoke the constructor with the default resolution on all arguments.
 3. **Resolution-side:** instead of calling the normal `resolve()` function, we could introduce a `construct()` function for explicitly creating a type.